Blazity/next-news/README.md

 The following scripts are available in the `package.json`:

-- `dev`: Starts the development server with colorized output
+- `dev`: Starts the development server along with codegen watcher
 - `build`: Builds the app for production
 - `start`: Starts the production server
 - `lint`: Lints the code using ESLint